Los Angeles Brain Injury Attorney

 How Negligence Can Result in a Brain Injury

-There are many different ways in which the negligence of an individual or an entity can result in catastrophic injuries such as brain injury.
+There are many different ways in which the negligence of an individual or an entity can result in catastrophic injuries such as a head injury.
 Examples of negligent behavior that can result in a traumatic brain injury include:

 - Careless or reckless driving: The CDC reports that approximately 17.3 percent of traumatic brain injuries occur as the result of motor vehicle accidents.
 Many head and brain injuries occur in Los Angeles car accidents each year.
 As is true for all types of injury accidents, the negligent party can be held accountable for the victim’s losses.
 There are several important questions that must be asked in these cases.
 Was the at-fault driver exceeding the speed limit?
 Was the negligent driver drinking, fatigued, distracted or otherwise reckless?
 Did the driver run a red light or make a turn without properly yielding the right of way?

 - Negligent property management: Some head injuries occur as the result of slip-and-fall accidents.
 In fact, the CDC reports that 35.2 percent of all TBIs occur as the result of falls.
 When a slip-and-fall accident results in a head injury, there are a few questions that must be asked.
 Did a hazardous condition on the property cause the slip-and-fall accident?
 Was the property owner or manager aware of the condition and failed to fix it?
 In such cases, a premises liability claim can hold the at-fault property owner accountable for the injuries that occurred in the fall.